devhl-labs/CocApi/src/CocApi.Rest/README.md

               // optionally choose the method the tokens will be provided with, default is RateLimitProvider options.UseProvider<RateLimitProvider<ApiKeyToken>, ApiKeyToken>();

+              // the type of token here depends on the api security specifications ApiKeyToken token = new("<your token>");
+              options.AddTokens(token);

+              // optionally choose the method the tokens will be provided with, default is RateLimitProvider options.UseProvider<RateLimitProvider<ApiKeyToken>, ApiKeyToken>();

               options.ConfigureJsonOptions((jsonOptions) =>
               {
                   // your custom converters if any